The structure group for quasi-linear equations via universal enveloping algebras: The Hopf algebra structure

 which combined with the induction hypothesis yields

 \end{proof}

-Any linear combination of the bigradation defines a new gradation compatible with the Hopf algebra structure of ${\rm U}(\mathsf{L})$.
+Any linear combination of the bigrading defines a new grading compatible with the Hopf algebra structure of ${\rm U}(\mathsf{L})$.
 In view of the definition \eqref{ao52} of the homogeneity, a natural choice is to consider the first component weighted by $\alpha$ and the second weighted by $1$; by \eqref{ao52}, this defines

 Thanks to our restriction $\lhom\gamma\rhom > |\n|$, cf. \eqref{ao60}, it holds that